 - Students who fail to register for any courses by the add deadline are subject to administrative withdrawal.

-- After the last day to drop courses, a course withdrawal form is required and a grade of W will appear on the transcript; no course withdrawal forms will be accepted after the last day of classes before reading days and final examinations begin except in cases of emergency by petition to the Committee on Academic Review.
+- After the last day to drop courses through the 12th week of the semester, a course withdrawal form is required and a grade of W will appear on the transcript; no course withdrawal forms will be accepted after the last day of classes before reading days and final examinations begin except in cases of emergency by petition to the Committee on Academic Review.

 - Listen to short but very informative videos including instructions on “How to Register for Courses on the Portal” and “How to Submit a PERM” to an instructor.